Information for retired persons

 - certain public authorities

-If you are over the age of 59 ½ or turn 59 ½ during the tax year, you may qualify for a private pension and annuity exclusion of up to $20,000.
-This exclusion from New York taxable income applies to pension and annuity income included in your federal adjusted gross income.
+If your pension is taxable to New York and you are over the age of 59 ½ or turn 59 ½ during the tax year, you may qualify for a pension and annuity exclusion of up to $20,000.
+This exclusion from New York State taxable income applies to pension and annuity income included in your federal adjusted gross income.
 For more information on the pension exclusions and other benefits for retired people, see Publication 36, General Information for Senior Citizens and Retired Persons.

-Even if you do not owe New York State income taxes, you must file an income tax return if you live in New York and:
+Even if you do not owe New York State income taxes, you may be required to file an income tax return.
+See filing information for: